SpeciesFileGroup/taxonworks_doc/docs/guide/import.md

  If submitting an actual DwC-A zip file and not tab-separated text file or spreadsheet, this TW-specific mappings have to be placed as headers in the core table, and not in meta.xml.
 If you are replacing a mapping from meta.xml, you must make sure to comment it out and also if inserting colums make sure you do the appropriate adjustments to avoid collision.
 :::

+_See [Configure TaxonWorks for your DwC import](/guide/import#configure-taxonworks-for-your-dwc-import) for how to create the records referenced in these mappings._

 ##### Mappings to project predicates

 In cases where you need to import predicate values targetting the imported collection object or collecting event you may do so by naming the column with a pattern like `TW:DataAttribute:<target_class>:<predicate_identifier>`.